sourcegraph/sourcegraph-public-snapshot/client/wildcard/src/components/Charts/components/bar-chart/README.md

   - Stacked bars
 - **Smart axis components**.
 Smart axes adjust label UI based on chart size.
 Small charts rotate their labels in order to avoid visual collisions between labels
 - **Smart active/non-active bar colors**.
-The bar chart has a smart colour calculation algorithm that produces dimmed colours as you hover one of the bars (it has a limitation though, see the section about colours below)
+The bar chart has a smart color calculation algorithm that produces dimmed colors as you hover one of the bars (it has a limitation though, see the section about colors below)

 ## Colors